Swan Lake: Tchaikovsky pas de deux 1877

-On 26 April 1877 Anna Sobeshchanskaya made her début in the dual rôle of Odette and Odile in Swan Lake, and almost immediately expressed her dissatisfaction with the ballet.
-She appealed to Marius Petipa, Premier Maître de Ballet of the St Petersburg Imperial Theatres, to create a new pas de deux to replace the pas de six of the third act.
-Such requests were common practice in 19th‑century ballet, custom versions or dance steps were often created because the ballerina requested them, and these then became her legal property.
+On 26 April 1877, Anna Sobeshchanskaya made her début as Odette/Odile in Swan Lake, and from the start, she was completely dissatisfied with the ballet.
+Sobeshchanskaya asked Marius Petipa—Premier Maître de Ballet of the St. Petersburg Imperial Theatres—to choreograph a pas de deux to replace the pas de six in the third act (for a ballerina to request a supplemental pas or variation was standard practice in 19th-century ballet, and often these "custom-made" dances were the legal property of the ballerina they were composed for).

-Petipa devised the pas de deux to music by Ludwig Minkus, then serving as ballet composer to the St Petersburg Imperial Theatres.
-Structured in the manner of a traditional pas de deux classique, the piece comprised a brief entrée, followed by the grand adage, individual variations for each dancer, and concluding with a coda.
+Petipa created the pas de deux to music by Ludwig Minkus, ballet composer to the St Petersburg Imperial Theatres.
+The piece was a standard pas de deux classique consisting of a short entrée, the grand adage, a variation for each dancer individually, and a coda.

-Tchaikovsky was incensed by the alteration, insisting that, whether successful or not, he alone bore responsibility for the ballet’s music.
-He nevertheless consented to compose a new pas de deux, though difficulties soon emerged, as Sobeshchanskaya wished to preserve Petipa’s choreography.
-Tchaikovsky therefore undertook to write a score that corresponded so precisely to the existing steps that the ballerina required no rehearsal.
-She was so delighted with the result that she requested an additional variation, which Tchaikovsky duly provided.
+Tchaikovsky was angered by this change, stating that whether the ballet was good or bad, he alone should be held responsible for its music.
+He agreed to compose a new pas de deux, but soon a problem arose: Sobeshchanskaya wanted to retain Petipa's choreography.
+Tchaikovsky agreed to compose a pas de deux that would match to such a degree, the ballerina would not even be required to rehearse.
+Sobeshchanskaya was so pleased with Tchaikovsky's new music, she requested he compose an additional variation, which he did.

-Until 1953 this pas de deux was believed lost, until a répétiteur score was unexpectedly discovered in the archives of the Moscow Bolshoi Theatre, filed among the orchestral parts for Alexander Gorsky’s 1912 revival of Le Corsaire, in which he had incorporated the piece.
-In 1960 George Balanchine created a new pas de deux to this music for Violette Verdy and Conrad Ludlow, first performed at the City Center of Music and Drama in New York under the title Tschaikovsky Pas de Deux, by which it continues to be known and performed today.
+Until 1953 this pas de deux was thought to be lost, until a repétiteur score was accidentally found in the archives of the Moscow Bolshoi Theatre, among orchestral parts for Alexander Gorsky's revival of Le Corsaire (Gorsky had included the piece in his version of Le Corsaire staged in 1912).
+In 1960 George Balanchine choreographed a pas de deux to this music for Violette Verdy and Conrad Ludlow, performed at the City Center of Music and Drama in New York City as Tschaikovsky Pas de Deux, as it is still known and performed today.